Talking to your partner about your mental health

 Some things you could try include:

-• Let them know your own limits and how much you can discuss in one day
+• Letting them know your own limits and how much you can discuss in one day

 Give them information about your condition

 In order for your partner to be able to support you, it can help for them to understand what you’re experiencing.
-Try to give them some information on your condition and how you manage it.
-If you see a mental health professional, like a counsellor, you could suggest they come along to an appointment so that they can ask questions and learn how to support you.
+Try to give them some information about your condition, what you experience, and how you manage this experience.
+If you see a mental health professional, like a counsellor, you could suggest that they come to an appointment so that they can ask questions and learn how to support you.

 Let them know how they can help

-This could be something new for your partner, so if you have an idea about what they could do to support you, let them know.
-You could have a conversation where you both share ideas around how they can help you to manage your condition.
-If you’re not sure how they can help, that’s okay – just keep it in mind, and talk to them if you think of something.
+If you have an idea about what your partner could do to support you, let them know.
+Consider having a conversation where you share ideas about how you can help each other to best manage some of the challenges you are facing.
+If you’re not sure how your partner can help, that’s okay too – ideas are likely to come to you as you go about your daily routine together.

 Remember you are more than your condition